-But recent activity suggests that a new bear market may be getting under way, and when it does, you can garner some good profits by selling short, by investing in sync with that downtrend.
+But a bear market might not be far off (we came within an eyelash of one during the fourth-quarter 2018 market correction); when it happens you can garner some good profits by selling short, by investing in sync with that downtrend.

 That said, you don’t want to jump the gun!
 The biggest reason for shorting only in confirmed bear markets—and most people forget this—is that the real long-term trend of the market has been up for centuries, and will continue to be up as long as investors perceive that the U.S. economy is growing.
 Usually, this long upward trend helps investors, which is why holding index funds for decades is one decent investing strategy.

 If you want to invest contrary to this upward trend, you better be darn sure there’s a real bear market in force to help you.

 2. Thou shalt sell short only stocks that are trending down.

 This rule, like the first, ensures that the odds are on your side when you short.
 Trends, once in place, tend to continue, so you want to be sure that the stock you’re shorting is already in a downtrend.
 Sure, it’s nice to dream about shorting a ridiculously overvalued stock at the top and riding it down, but picking tops (and bottoms) is a fool’s game.
 Put the odds in your favor and only sell stocks short that are in confirmed downtrends.